YanuoZhang/MonashMP/README.md

 📧 Email: [yzha1113@student.monash.edu]

-💬 Or via your preferred communication tool (WeChat / Slack / etc.)

 I will add your SHA-1 fingerprint to the Firebase console.
 After that, Google Sign-In will work on your device.

 - Alternative Option (for reviewers or instructors)